ilyes-smaouii/advent_of_code_2024/README.md

 ### 2025/10/15
 Took my first look at Part 1 of Day 23, and seemed pretty straightforward, so I went straight to implementing some ideas, but I didn't get it right right away, so I've gotta dig a little more.
-Assuming I chose the right approach, it shouldn't take much longer, though.
+Assuming I chose the right approach, it shouldn't take much longer, though.\
+Update : I actually misread/misunderstood the instructions, so it's not as straightforward as I thought.\

+### 2025/10/16
+Corrected my code for Part 1 of Day 23.
+Now trying to figure out Part 2.